fscorrupt/awesome-stars/README.md

 - [feizc/FluxMusic](https://github.com/feizc/FluxMusic) - Text-to-Music Generation with Rectified Flow Transformers
 - [mozilla/fx-private-relay](https://github.com/mozilla/fx-private-relay) - Keep your email safe from hackers and trackers.
 Make an email alias with 1 click, and keep your address to yourself.
 - [hannob/snallygaster](https://github.com/hannob/snallygaster) - Tool to scan for secret files on HTTP servers
-- [feder-cr/AIHawk](https://github.com/feder-cr/AIHawk) - Open-source AI browser agent for web automation: a web browsing agent and computer-use agent in plain English.
-Browser MCP for Claude Code and Gemini CLI.
+- [feder-cr/AIHawk](https://github.com/feder-cr/AIHawk) - Open-source AI browser agent for web automation, undetected by anti-bot systems: a web browsing agent on a stealth Firefox that is not flagged as a bot, not blocked, and does not trigger captchas.
+Pla
 - [hhursev/recipe-scrapers](https://github.com/hhursev/recipe-scrapers) - Python package for scraping recipes data
 - [Entree3k/Edition-Manager](https://github.com/Entree3k/Edition-Manager) - Edition Manager - Movie Edition Management Tool for Plex
 - [I-am-PUID-0/DMB](https://github.com/I-am-PUID-0/DMB) - Debrid Media Bridge